exabrial/DiFx/readme.md

 # DiFx

+⭐ Before you leave, ⭐ Leave a star! ⭐ Thanks! :) ⭐

-CDI dependency injection for JavaFX.
-The missing piece to make Desktop Development Awesome!
+DiFx enables CDI dependency injection for JavaFX.
+It's the missing piece to make Desktop Development Awesome!

 DiFx wires a Jakarta CDI SE container into JavaFX's lifecycle so your controllers, presenters, and services are proper managed beans. `@Inject`, custom scopes, Sync/Async events, interceptors, all of it should work.
 It's a portable CDI extension, so it works with OpenWebBeans and (in theory, haven't tested) Weld, or any other spec-compliant container.